Adelyy-puff/Adelyy-puff/README.md

 - 👋 Hi, I’m Adelina (@adelinaleett)
-- 👀 I’m interested in Website & Mobile Development, and UI/UX
+- 👀 I’m interested in Web & Mobile App Development, and UI/UX
 - 🌱 I’m currently learning JavaScript, Laravel, & Flutter
 - 🧠 I have experience in C/C++, Java, & Python
 - 💞️ I’m looking to collaborate on (nothing at the moment)